geopython/pygeoapi/docs/source/docker.rst

-.. _running-with-docker:
+.. _docker:

 Docker
 ======

-pygeoapi provides an official `Docker`_ image which is made available on both the `geopython Docker Hub`_ and our `GitHub Container Registry`_.
-Additional
-Docker examples can be found in the `pygeoapi GitHub repository`_, each with sample configurations, test data, deployment scenarios and provider backends.
+pygeoapi provides an official Docker image which is made available on the `geopython Docker Hub`_ as well as the `GitHub Container Registry`_.
+Additional Docker examples can be found in the `pygeoapi-examples GitHub repository`_, each with sample configurations, test data, deployment scenarios and provider backends.

 The `pygeoapi demo server`_ runs various services from Docker images which also serve as `useful examples`_.